This article will tell you all about Black Day in Korea.

 How did Black Day start?

-Originally April 14th was seen as a day of sorrow, hence the name “black.”
-It was a day where single people could come together to mourn their singleness and drown their sorrows in comfort food.
-However, in modern-day South Korea, it can also be seen as a day of celebration for singles since emphasizing the importance of being in a relationship has decreased over the years.
-But whether you are celebrating or mourning, eating 짜장면 (jjajangmyeon) on this day, perhaps with black coffee for dessert (with dark chocolate perhaps?), is the quintessential way to embrace the day.
+Initially, April 14th was seen as a day of sorrow, hence the name “black.”
+It was a day when single people could come together to mourn their singleness and drown their sorrows in comfort food.

-There is no gift-giving involved during Black day, so companies usually focus on selling their products to single people.
+There is no gift-giving involved during Black Day, so companies usually focus on selling their products to single people.

-What exactly is 짜장면 (jjajangmyeon)?
+What is 짜장면 (jjajangmyeon)?